Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 - districts
 - property types
 - tenures
-- a partitioned fact table for house sales
+- a partitioned fact table for house price transactions

+---

 ### Fact Table

 house_data.house_price_paid
 - Partitioned by year on the date column
-- Composite primary key (sale_id, date) to support safe re-runs
+- Composite primary key (sale_id, date) to support partitioning and safe re-runs
 - Designed for time-based and regional analysis

 ---

 ## How to Run the Pipeline

 Requirements:
 - Docker Desktop
+- Python 3.x (virtual environment recommended)
 - VS Code with the PostgreSQL extension
-- House Price Paid CSV files placed in the data directory
+- Power BI Desktop (optional, for dashboard)

 Start PostgreSQL:
 docker compose up -d

-Run the SQL scripts in the following order using the VS Code PostgreSQL extension:

-99_reset.sql (optional, development only) 00_schema.sql
-01_extract.sql
-02_load.sql
-03_transformation_views.sql
+Run the pipeline:
+python main.py

+You will be prompted to choose between:
+- a full historical load
+- a monthly update
+- a database reset (development only)

+---

+## Logging & Observability

+The pipeline uses structured logging:
+- logs are written to the console during execution
+- logs are also written to logs/pipeline.log

+Logs record pipeline stages, data load steps, SQL execution, and failures, making long-running operations easier to monitor and debug.

 ---